BSO

 The other day I was in Pelham, the sister town to Amherst that also shares the same high school.
 It is a small out of the way place with lots of beautiful little hideaways if you know where to go.
 Yesterday I went hiking past this trespass sign that is so old that it can barely be read.
 Does that sign still have any authority?

-It doesn't matter - we citizen journalists consider such signs merely a dare!
+It doesn't really matter - we citizen journalists consider such signs merely a dare!
 The first brook we came to had these wooden planks to walk across.

 Further on in the Pelham wilderness, this rickety arrangement had to suffice.